krajasekhar015/docker/starting-with-docker.md

 ```
 docker run image-name
 ```
 > This commands run in foreground.
-So, that it will block the screen
+So that, it will block the screen

 Here docker run command internally pulls the docker image and it will create container and gets started automatically